chaseinstead/google-maps-plot-on-worldmap/README.md

 # google-maps-plot-on-worldmap
 visualize paths with google maps location data. work in progress...

+working on:
+- adjusting the points' colors depending on altitude of location point
+- automating getting rid of outliers

 to do:
-- adjust points' colors depending on altitude of location point
-- get rid of outliers
-- use more beautiful map
-- find out country of each location point and plot high and low points on altitude graph
+- find out country of each location point and plot high and low points on the altitude graph
-- mark big cities or points of longer stays (longer than two days?) on world map
+- mark big cities or points of longer stays on world map